dhafnas/demo-project/README.md

 # Demo-project
-The pupose of the project is to devolp open source, scalable, and loosely coupled application to handle customers 'feature-requests'.
-This has two part,ie
+The purpose of the project is to develop open source, scalable, and loosely coupled application to handle customers 'feature-requests'.
+This has two part,ie.
 - angularapp(front-end app)
 - spring-boot-server(backend-server)

 ## Angular App
-The UI part of the application build using Angular 8 developed by Google , One of the most used library availabe in the market.[click here ](https://github.com/dhafnas/demo-project/blob/master/angularapp/feature-management-app/README.md)to view instruction to start the application
+The UI part of the application build using Angular 8 developed by Google , One of the most used library available in the market.[click here ](https://github.com/dhafnas/demo-project/blob/master/angularapp/feature-management-app/README.md)to view instruction to start the application

 Currently two screen are available in the app.
 [Click](https://github.com/dhafnas/demo-project/tree/master/screenshots) to view screenshot

 ## spring-boot-server
 The client request will be processed by spring rest API.
-Two API is available to create and retrive 'feature request'.
+Two API is available to create and retrieve 'feature request'.
  -  Get API: To get all feature-requests available in the system.
  Example,
  ```sh